 The cost of a rented motorbike is difficult to tell, depending on the rental period and the type of bike you rent.
 Anything from 150 to 500 Baht per day is possible.
 Of course you can also buy one, and then the price varies even more, from around 15,000-20,000 Baht for a second hand bike to 40,000-55,000 Baht for a new one (standard 120-150cc scooter).
 Petrol in Thailand is relatively cheap at around 35 Baht per liter.

 If you decide to travel from Bangkok to Phuket by motorbike, make sure that you always wear a helmet.
 Also, only do it if you are confident riding on the hectic roads of Thailand.
-As the distance with around 900km is quite long, you should split your trip into at least 2-3 parts, see below for some recommendations to stay.
+As the distance of around 900km is quite long, you might want to split your trip into 2-3 parts, see below for some recommendations to stay.

 Bangkok to Phuket by Rental Car

 Car rental prices in Bangkok are about 1,000-2,000 Baht per day for a basic car.
 Make sure you find a reliable rental place.
 That’s more easy in theory than it is in practice with far more motorbikes available for rent than cars for rent.
 So wherever you go, make sure to carefully read the rental contract (and that it’s written in English) and you got an insurance that covers most or all of the expenses in case of an accident – similar if you rent a motorcycle.

-Also check for damages and scratches before you rent the vehicle and make sure they are noted in the contract when you rent your car.
-Again, as the distance with around 900km is quite long, you should break your trip at least into two parts, stopping overnight somewhere along the way, see below.
+Also check for damages and scratches before you rent the vehicle (take pictures) and make sure they are noted in the contract when you rent your car.

 Bangkok to Phuket by Bicycle